phall1/TSP-streaming-service/protocol.markdown

 * 'play'
     * requests ip address of peer hosting the specified song
     * streams the song from the appropriate client
+* 'stop'
-* 'stop' - stops playing and closes connection with peer if not yet closed
+    * stops playing and closes connection with peer if not yet closed

 ##### Incoming messages
+* 'info'
+    * sends associated song data to the requester
+* 'play'
+    * sends the requested mp3 file to the requester
-* ''
+* 'stop'

-### Protocol - RTSP
----
-RTSP has a state
-* ID is used when needed to track concurrent sessions??

-* Uses TCP to maintain end-to-end connection
+    * stops sending data and closes connection